 Need Help?
 You are in Good Hands.

-The Rotational Shelter is an emergency, night-time shelter program utilizing area congregations of faith to house, feed, and care for 12-15 men, women, and children throughout the County.
+The Rotational Shelter is a seasonal emergency, night-time shelter program utilizing area congregations of faith to house, feed, and care for 12-15 men, women, and children throughout the County.
 Entrance to the shelter is obtained through screening by case management agencies.
-Learn more about our programs.

 How it works:

 - Small, volunteer-run shelters set up outside of downtown San Diego in congregational facilities (for example, a church hall, temple classroom, library, etc.)

 - Offers three meals a day, case management guidance to help you achieve your goals, bus tokens, showers and a lot of personalized attention

 - Rotates to a different congregation every two weeks

 - Workshops on Budgeting, Job Development, Life Management, and Housing are provided for our guests

 - Up to eight weeks, providing you follow your case plan and shelter rules.

 - Be interviewed at one of our Case Management Agencies while they have an opening